nathanielks/wp-template-performance/readme.txt

 License: MIT
 License URI: http://opensource.org/licenses/MIT

 A simple profiling tool used to determine which templates take a while to load.
+PHP >= 5.3.0

 == Description ==